d4r1us-drk/flix-cli/README.md

 # flix-cli

-flix-cli is a command-line tool for searching and streaming movies using magnet links and [peerflix](https://github.com/mafintosh/peerflix).
+flix-cli is a command-line tool for searching and streaming movies using magnet links and [webtorrent-cli](https://github.com/webtorrent/webtorrent-cli).

 ## How It Works

-flix-cli is a bash script that scrapes movies from 1337x to retrieve magnet links, enabling you to stream movies directly in your terminal using mpv and peerflix.
+flix-cli is a bash script that scrapes movies from 1337x to retrieve magnet links, enabling you to stream movies directly in your terminal using mpv and webtorrent-cli.
 The script relies on GNU utilities such as sed, awk, paste, and cut.
 Make sure you have the latest version of npm installed.

 ## Warning